 - A weight/height conversion chart

-- An example of a poster to advertise your event
+- An example of a poster to advertise your FF MOT event

-There is no formal assessment on this course, but participants are given the opportunity for personal and professional reflection on their current practice and identify how the course content can enhance their future work as individuals or as a member of a team or service through an individual action plan.
+There is no formal assessment on the FF MOT training day, but participants are given the opportunity for personal and professional reflection on their current practice and identify how the course content can enhance their future work as individuals or as a member of a team or service through an individual action plan.

-The FFMOT has received a lot of anecdotal evidence on the positive outcomes to participants and also to the professionals attending training and delivering the FFMOT in practice.
-Many of these are highlighted in the BHF NCPAH Impact Report on the use of the FFMOT.
-As yet there has been no scientifically evaluated outcomes of the FFMOT.
-However, recently in Edinburgh, a feasibility study on the implementation of the FFMOT within musculoskeletal physiotherapy outpatients clinics was undertaken.
+As yet there has been no scientifically evaluated outcomes of the FF MOT.
+However, recently in Edinburgh, a feasibility study on the implementation of the FF MOT within musculoskeletal physiotherapy outpatients clinics was undertaken.
 You can read the protocol for this study here.
 The results are positive and about to be published and will appear here when they are in the public domain.

 The cost of this course is £1,200+VAT.
-This price includes a full day (6½ hour) tutor-led session, with some practical elements, delivered by experienced BHFNC tutors as well as resources for all participants to take away.
+This price includes a full day (6½ hour) tutor-led session, with some practical elements, as well as resources for all participants to take away.
 It can be run for a maximum of 30 participants but will require at least 15.
 The cost of venue hire, refreshments and local promotion are to be covered by the hosting organisation.

 If you want to host a course in your area, please contact the LLT Office.